-(4) The non-compensatory change amount represents the change in the accrued benefit obligation during the year attributable to items that are not related to earnings, such as assumption changes and interest on the accrued obligation.
-Key assumptions include a discount rate of 3.85% per year to calculate the accrued benefit obligation and 4.05% per year to calculate the annual service cost at start of year, and a discount rate of 2.80% to calculate the accrued benefit obligation and 2.90% per year to calculate the annual service cost at start of year end.
-The CPM2014 Private Sector Mortality tables (Scale B) are used to calculate the accrued benefit obligation at year end.

-(5) For calculation purposes, the assumptions as of January 31, 2020 described in Eckler's February 20, 2020 accounting report entitled "Employee Future Benefits" was used.
+- (4) The non-compensatory change amount represents the change in the accrued benefit obligation during the year attributable to items that are not related to earnings, such as assumption changes and interest on the accrued obligation.
+Key assumptions include a discount rate of 2.80% per year to calculate the accrued benefit obligation and 2.90% per year to calculate the annual service cost at start of year, and a discount rate of 2.80% to calculate the accrued benefit obligation and 2.95% per year to calculate the annual service cost at year end.
+The CPM2014 Private Sector Mortality tables (Scale B) are used to calculate the accrued benefit obligation at start of year, the annual service cost and the benefit obligation at year end. - (5) For calculation purposes, the assumptions as of January 31, 2021 described in Eckler's February 17, 2021 accounting report entitled "Employee Future Benefits" was used.